thetrueduck420/thetrueduck420/README.md

 you dont know how much i crave dopamine

-anyways, that basically sums me up have fun with whatever this is make fun of me on social media cya :3
+anyways, that basically sums me up. have fun with whatever this is. make fun of me on social media. cya :3